MJWilsonOtago/paper-now/index.md

         uri: http://dx.doi.org/10.13039/100000002
         awards: [ NIH123 ]
 abstract: |
-    This is the first paragraph of the abstract.
+    This is a test paper.

     This is another paragraph of the abstract.
 ---